-Shape Up follows eight week cycles, comprising six weeks of building product (the Bet Cycle), and two weeks of engineering-only work (the Gap Cycle).
-As shown in the graph, there are two phases in the six week bet cycle that run simultaneously: Shaping and Implementing.
+Shape Up follows eight week cycles, comprising six weeks of building product (the Bet Cycle) and two weeks of engineering-only work (the Gap Cycle).
+As shown in the graph, there are two phases in the six week bet cycle.
+They run simultaneously: Shaping and Implementing.

-In between those two phases is the Gap Cycle, which allows the engineering team to focus on other tasks – learning, cleaning code, maintaining production systems, and so on.
+In between those two phases is the Gap Cycle.
+This allows the engineering team to focus on other tasks like learning, cleaning code, maintaining production systems, and so on.
 It’s also the period when most meetings take place, as developers are protected completely from interruptions during the Implementing phase.
 No meetings, from 9am – 5pm for six entire weeks.

 Towards the end of the Gap Cycle, we have the Betting Table meeting.
 This is when the ideas for new products (or bets) are presented, evaluated, and chosen.
 Following that, resources are allocated, developers are assigned, and the next phase begins.

-During the Shaping process, the product team presents an idea, and they also come prepared with the maximum amount of time they are willing to spend on developing this feature.
+During the Shaping process, the product team presents an idea.
+They come prepared with the maximum amount of time they are willing to spend on developing this feature.
 Instead of immediately eliminating ideas that don’t fit the desired appetite, the engineer can suggest cuts that would allow completion within the specified timeframe.
 Ultimately, the product team can then make a decision on whether to proceed with an idea, or throw it out and pursue an alternative.

 Shape Up emphasizes the need to give engineering teams full autonomy while building.
 Entire projects are assigned, as opposed to disparate individual tasks.
 If you’re familiar with Scrum, you’re used to chopping work up into small blocks as part of backlog and sprint grooming.
-Those tasks then get put into a sprint with an estimate of how much your team can get done in a week, and based on how much work you completed in previous sprints, you estimate how much you can get done in this sprint.
-But it never really works out as surprise work crops up, spikes create an unknown amount of additional work, and the developer who picked up a task can vary wildly in their ability to complete it in the time estimated.
+Those tasks then get put into a sprint with an estimate of how much your team can get done in a week.
+Based on how much work you completed in previous sprints, you estimate how much you can get done in this sprint.
+But it never really works out as surprise tasks crop up.
+Spikes create an unknown amount of additional work.
+The developer who picked up a task can vary wildly in their ability to complete it in the time estimated.
 All of this variability risk is captured in the shaping phase and mitigated by your most senior team members.

 In the implementation phase, slices are chunks of work that can be released into production.
 Slices should be vertically sliced all the way through the stack, from the UI to the database, to avoid a mismatch at the end.
 A vertical slice through the product will unearth all of the risks and issues with scope early on.

-A critical tool for visualizing risk in Shape Up is the task hill, which allows product owners to identify risk in real time, without having to distract the engineers.
-Uninterrupted work is a core principle of Shape Up, and the task hill has also allowed us to get rid of our daily engineering standup.
+A critical tool for visualizing risk in Shape Up is the task hill.
+A task hill allows product owners to identify risk in real time, without having to distract the engineers.
+Uninterrupted work is a core principle of Shape Up, and the task hill has allowed us to get rid of our daily engineering standup.
 Now, if an engineer is blocked, they raise it on Slack immediately.

 We’ve adopted most of what Basecamp does at Searchspring, but not all of it.

 Basecamp talks about shaping in isolation: putting a product owner alone for a long period of time to come up with ideas.
 We wanted to involve more stakeholders.
-The product that we build is very complicated, and most people involved in building it have never been a merchandiser – the person we are building the product for.
+The product that we build is very complicated, and most people involved in building it have never been a merchandiser.
 Input from multiple people across multiple departments is really important to us in order to shape something that’s useful to our customer.

 We also introduced Miro, an online whiteboard tool that allows us to collaborate in a distributed environment.
 And, we added a product marketing process.
 Once a bet has been chosen, we immediately spin up the marketing process so that when we hit our six week deadline, we have already built our go-to-market strategy.